whosonfirst/wof-cli/edit/README.md

 ![](docs/wof-cli-edit-pmtiles-2.png)

-To do you need to set the `-map-provider` flag to "leaflet" and specify a Protomaps-specific URL in the `-map-tile-uri` flag.
+To do you need to set the `-map-provider` flag to "protomaps" and specify a Protomaps-specific URL in the `-map-tile-uri` flag.
 For example to use a local Protomaps database:

 ```
 $> ./bin/wof edit \